Mortgage Prisoners Trapped in High Interest Contracts Fight Back

 Unacceptable Interest Rates

 The lawsuit filed by the UK Mortgage Prisoner Action Group comes in the wake of thousands of mortgages taken out in the late 2000s being privatised following the collapse of Bradford & Bingley and Northern Rock.
 Some of those affected have reported paying an APR in excess of 5% on their mortgages for at least 12 years, with no option to switch to a better deal.
+Work out the costs of a mortgage using our UK mortgage calculator

 This amounts to more than twice the interest being charged on equivalent mortgages by several major lenders during this time.
 One member of the group who spoke to the BBC stated that his mortgage interest rate has been locked at around 7%, resulting in tens of thousands of pounds in additional interest payments.